ttu/ruuvitag-sensor/README.md

 ### CI

 Tests are ran automatically with Codeship.
-Codeship's Linux Virtual machine can't install gattlib, so therefore can't use setup.py and have to use requirements_test.txt to be used with CI tests.
+Codeship's Linux Virtual machine can't install gattlib, so therefore can't use setup.py and have to use requirements_test.txt with CI tests.

 ### Requirements